Michmcb/SectionConfig/README.md

 ### Values
 A Key followed by a colon (:) and then some text is a Key/Value.
 If the value is on the same line, it's a single-line value.
 Leading or trailing whitespace is ignored.
+If there is no text after the colon, then it's interpreted as either an empty string, or a multiline value.
-If the value starts indented on the next line, it's a multi-line value.
+If there text starts indented on the next line, it's a multiline value.
 The multiline value ends when the indentation is no longer present.
 To be precise: The 1st line defines the indentation to look for.
 Once that indentation is not found, the multi-line value ends.
 The resultant string will not end with a Linefeed or Carriage return.
 If the value is quoted ('single' or "double"), then it is literal; everything inside the quotes is taken exactly as is, including any whitespace.
 The only exception is the quote character used to quote the string; doubling it will produce a single quote character.